 - The student card can get you far, so play it while you have it.
 Don’t hesitate to reach out to people asking for informational interviews, get in touch with companies you love to see if you can meet with employees or shadow someone for the day, and the like.
 People are surprisingly willing to help someone looking to learn, and remember: The worst they can say is “no.”

 - Reach out to your previous bosses, internship supervisors, and professors with a catching up email or to ask for a coffee chat.
-See what's been going in in their professional lives, talk about your career goals, and see if they know of any opportunities on the horizon (or know of other people you could talk to).
+See what’s been going on in their professional lives, talk about your career goals, and see if they know of any opportunities on the horizon (or know of other people you could talk to).

 - Hit up your alumni database.
 Many colleges have some sort of website where you can find contact information for alumni in pretty much any industry imaginable.
 A lot of these sites also tell you where a particular alum is working, his or her position, how long he or she has been there, and the like, so you can send a more targeted email.
 Reach out to any who have been successful doing what you want to do and see if they’d be willing to hop on the phone, meet up for coffee, or let you shadow them for a day.